jaga810/aws-amplify-social-network-app-workshop/content/50_follow_timeline/30_function_directive/_index.ja.md

 - Select the operations you want to permit for BoyakiGql `Query, Mutation`
 - Do you want to invoke this function on a recurring schedule? `No`
 - Do you want to configure Lambda layers for this function? `No`
+- Do you want to configure environment variables for this function? `No`
+- Do you want to configure secret values this function can access? `No`
 - Do you want to edit the local lambda function now? `No`

 {{% notice tip %}}